william-chu/epicodus-journal/README.md

 ## Make a Plan

 Quality over quantity.
-In this age of constant distraction it's less common to see someone focus on producing things that are high quality and seeing things through to completion.
+In this age of constant distraction, it's less common to see someone focus on producing things that are high quality and seeing things through to completion.

 * Start and finish Epicodus React curriculum (focus on learning while I'm in school)

 * Build my capstone project https://github.com/william-chu/epicodus-capstone

-* Internship (focus on learning and being present)
+* Internship (focus on learning, making positive contributions and being present)

-* Reach out to friends in the industry and go to meetups during the internship
+* Reach out to friends in the industry and go to meetups during the internship to cultivate possible job opportunities

 * Begin job hunting, continue to study and build things using this repo as a jumping off point https://github.com/sdmg15/Best-websites-a-programmer-should-visit

 * Polish capstone project, prep for demo day if needed

 * If things don't happen right away, keep a positive mindset and remain patient

+## Work

+* Polish my portfolio site https://william-chu.github.io/

 ## Setup/Installation Requirements